valkyrie-fnd/valkyrie-site/docs/get-started/operations.md

 ```

 Providers may also support some form of tracing identifier, which is mapped to a field called `correlationID` by
-Valkyrie and propagated using HTTP header `X-Correlation-ID"` as part of its standard PAM API.
+Valkyrie and propagated using HTTP header `X-Correlation-ID` as part of its standard PAM API.

 ## Telemetry